 If you're diagnosed with Celiac disease, you should avoid eating foods that contain gluten.

 Crohn's disease is an inflammatory bowel disease that impacts the intestines (or, sometimes, other parts of the digestive tract), causing everything from fever, fatigue and abdominal pain to ulcers, skin issues and weight loss.
+While anyone can develop Crohn's diesease, it's often diagnosed in people between ages 15 and 35 External Site.
+In fact, Crohn's disease is one of the top 10 health conditions impacting the millennial generation External Site.

 See your personal doctor if you're experiencing severe pain, blood in the stool, weight loss or persistent fever.